(in partnership with Imperial College London)

 How to Apply

-Applicants are welcomed from those who will have a PhD or
+Applicants are welcomed from those who will have a PhD,

-equivalent by the September in which they begin the programme.
-For
+engineering by the September in which they begin the programme.

 Please contact Mark Hardman, the Programme Director for informal discussion about the programme or application process.